MimiOnuoha/art-of-digital-mapping-ITP2016/README.md

 ## Syllabus
 NOTE I: This syllabus is subject to change, and will be updated weekly.
 Bookmark and check often!

-NOTE II: All readings can be found in the "Readings" directory.
+NOTE II: If a link for a reading isn't provided, then it can be found in the "Readings" directory.
 Do the readings!
 They're short and useful.
 The weekly folders contain all materials used in class and/or necessary for assignments.

 #### Week One - January 29
 *About the course, logistics, and each other.*